metapages/metaframe-js/docs/development/worker.md

 # Worker

-The worker is a Deno backend using the Oak framework.
+The worker is a Deno backend using the Hono framework.
 It serves the static frontend and handles routing.

 ## Location